rahulkanwar09/LinkedIN-automated-system/README.md

 # LinkedIn Competitor Activity Monitor

 This Python script automates the process of monitoring competitors' LinkedIn activity and generating hyper-personalized connection requests based on the new connections made by competitor decision-makers.
-The script uses the LinkedIn API to retrieve the necessary data and send connection requests.
+The script uses the LinkedIn API to retrieve the necessary data and send connection request.

 ## Features